AnishDe12020/blog/ckzqtzwo20qv5r4s165utc5ec.md

 ## Conclusion
 We got Umami set up and running and added analytics to a NextJS application.
 Umami does a lot more like recording events.
 Take a look at [their documentation for more information](https://umami.is/docs)

 I hope everything worked out for you.
-Do feel free to comment on this article or reach out to me [Twitter](https://twitter.com/AnishDe12020) and I will help you out 😄
+Do feel free to comment on this article or reach out to me on [Twitter](https://twitter.com/AnishDe12020) and I will help you out 😄

 ## Important Links
 - [Umami](https://umami.is/)